-enrolled in a double enclosure, this lauze-roofed castle draws its powerful silhouette over the Dordogne valley.
-It is undoubtedly one of the most beautiful castles in Périgord.
-It was the birthplace of François de Salignac de la Mothe Fénelon (1651-1715), Archbishop of Cambrai, tutor of the Children of France and author of the "Adventures of Telemachus".
-Built on a succession of rocky terraces, he skilfully mixes the warrior character of the Middle Ages with the elegance of the Renaissance.
+Enrolled in a double enclosure, the Fénelon Castle to the roof in lauze rises its powerful silhouette above the Valley of the Dordogne.
+It is undoubtedly one of the most beautiful castles of the Périgord.
+He was the birthplace of François de Salignac de la Mothe Fénelon (1651-1715), Archbishop of Cambrai, tutor of the children of France and author of the "Adventures of Telemmaque".
+Built on a succession of Rocky terraces, he skillfully mixes the Warrior character of the middle ages with the elegance of the Renaissance.

-Fénelon is one of the few monuments of the Sarladais to keep its roof of slate.
-You can admire it, a collection of weapons and armor, a beautiful furniture and objects of art from the XVth to the eighteenth centuries.
-Free and shady Parking.
+Fénelon is one of the few monuments of Sarladais to preserve its roof of lauzes.
+You can admire, a collection of weapons and armor, a beautiful furniture and objets d'art from the XVth to the eighteenth centuries.
+Free and shady parking.

-Allow 1 hour to 1 h 30 for a full free tour (outdoor and indoor).
+Allow 1 hour to 1 h 30 for a complete free visit (outdoor and indoor).

 Student under 26 years: €8 on proof

 Primary group: €4.50